Frobenius Degenerations of Preprojective Algebras: Introduction

-\begin{thm} $\Rep_{d}(\Pi(Q, D_{Q}))$ is the zero fiber of the moment map $ \mu_{d}: T^{*} \Rep_{d}(Q, D_{Q}) \rightarrow \fg^{*}_{d}$.
 Moreover, the coarse moduli space of representations of $\Pi(Q, D_{Q})$ of dimension vector $d$ is given by the Hamiltonian reduction $\mu_{d}^{-1}(0) / \! /G_{d}$. \end{thm} This theorem follows from a more precise statement, Theorem \ref{thm moment map}, given in Section 3.\\ \\ A second goal of this paper is to study 1-parameter families of decorated preprojective algebras whose generic fibers are ordinary preprojective algebras.
 In this sense, decorated preprojective algebras are often (formal) degenerations of preprojective algebras, another motivation for their study.

 This perspective is best understood in a simple example.
 Consider the decorated quiver